|Information Centres throughout Scotland i

 Walking in Scotland, an advantage for the

-in Scotland are open to walkers.
-Anyone can
+are open to walkers.
+Anyone can hike freely

-hike freely anywhere on any golf course except
+anywhere on any golf course except for the

-for the greens.
-Watch for golfers, give them
+but keep to the sides.
+Watch for golfers,

-the right of way, and be alert to any flying
+give them the right of way, and be alert

-play it, or as a nice outing for a non-golfing
+course before you play it, or as a nice outing

 Walk around a Scottish village or town to